-Private equity firms and managers are significantly expanding initiatives around how data is accessed and used in order to elicit more accurate information and better data strategies.
-And, as deal-making becomes more competitive, the need to strengthen investor relationships also grows.
-New data technologies can boost transparency and accuracy around intelligence research, financial strategies, deals and assessments.
+Private equity firms and managers are significantly expanding initiatives focused on how data is accessed and used in order to elicit more actionable insights and implement a better data management strategy.
+And, as deal-making becomes more competitive, the need to strengthen investor relationships grows as well.
+Fortunately, new data technologies can boost transparency and accuracy around research, financial strategies, deals, and assessments.

-Additionally, new pain points for firms include the challenges associated with growing volumes of disparately stored data.
-The need to gain better management of this data is driving many firms to consider more sophisticated data solutions.
+Pain points for firms include the challenges associated with growing volumes of disparately stored data.
+And these issues go back many years, as The Economist Intelligence Unit found in a 2015 survey of 201 asset and insurance executives.
+Today, the need to manage data more effectively is driving many firms to consider more sophisticated data solutions.

-According to the article, firms like Blackstone Group and KKR are committing resources to data strategy in order to increase the effectiveness of deals, investing and operations.
-Data warehousing–using a central hub of data integrated from disparate sources–is also being implemented by increasingly more firms to increase data accessibility and usability to aid in the decision-making process across teams.
+According to the FundFire article, firms like Blackstone Group and KKR are committing significant resources to data strategy in order to increase the effectiveness of deals, investing, and operations.
+Data warehousing–using a central data repository created from disparate sources–is also being implemented by a growing number of firms in order to increase data accessibility and usability that can aid in the decision-making process across teams.

-FundFire also notes that according to a new report from Deloitte, firms and managers should actively improve their data handling methods relatively quickly in order to avoid “strategic risks” and “outmaneuvering” by competitors.
+FundFire also notes that according to a new report from Deloitte, firms and managers should actively improve their data handling methods.
+And they need to do so relatively quickly in order to avoid “strategic risks” and “outmaneuvering” by competitors.